 Much can be done with the u:space portal.
 At the beginning of the semester not only course registration is important but also the “Personal matters” area.
 Here you can change your address in the “Personal data” area (this is relevant for buying a semester pass from the Wiener Linien public transport).
 In the “My documents” area you can print your student record sheet and confirmation of enrolment (this is relevant for receiving family allowance).

-ÖH Uni Wien (Austrian National Union of Students at the University of Vienna)
+7) ÖH Uni Wien (Austrian Students’ Union at the University of Vienna)

-The ÖH (Austrian National Union of Students) is the interest group for students and offers many services to you.
-There are advisory services for first-semester students by the students‘ representatives, the cafeteria sticker (Mensen-Pickerl) giving you a discount in many Mensa cafeterias (additional discounts for low-cost and tasty food), a copy sticker (to save extra money during your studies) and other counselling services such as studying abroad.
+The ÖH (Austrian Student’s Union) is the interest group for students and offers many services to you.
+There are advisory services for first-semester students by the students’ representatives, the mensa sticker&bonus (Mensen-Pickerl&Bonus) giving you a discount in many Mensa cafeterias (additional discounts for low-cost and tasty food), a copy sticker (to save extra money during your studies) and other counselling services such as studying abroad.

 The Finanzamt (tax office) responsible for your place of residence is the best contact for questions about family allowance; the Austrian Study Grant Authority for questions about the federal aid for students.
 We know from personal experience that both authorities have service-oriented and cooperative staff.

 The Wiener Linien public transport offers low-cost passes for students.
-If you buy your pass online, you have to enter the same address as indicated in U:SPACE, use an „a“ in front of your student ID number and check whether your admission is valid (for new entrants it starts on 1 October/1 March).
-If the online purchase does not work, you can buy the pass in person at the VOR-Verkaufsstellen.
+If you buy your pass online, you have to enter the exactly same address as indicated in u:space, use an “a” in front of your student ID number and check whether your admission is valid (for new entrants it starts on 1 October/1 March).
+If the online purchase does not work, you can buy the pass in person at the box offices of the Wiener Linien.

-The University Sport Institute (USI) offers great sport courses ranging from aerobic strength training to Zumba classes.
+The University Sport Institute (USI) offers great sport courses ranging from Aerial Dance to Zumba classes.
 You can attend language courses for more than 30 languages at the Language Centre.
-So you might be able to say „I have finished my studies“ in Finnish, Hindi or Korean.
+So you might be able to say “I have finished my studies” in Finnish, Hindi or Korean.
 Both institutions provide favourable course prices to students.